SakiyaBackups/anti-phish-advanced/README.md

 # Anti-Phish Advanced

-This is the advanced version of the [Anti-Phishing Implementation](https://github.com/SakiyaDev/anti-phish-implementation) library.
+This is the advanced version of the [Anti-Phishing Implementation](https://github.com/MoneyDropLobby/anti-phish-advanced) library.
 Made to cater to the advanced developer population who might want to handle phishers differently than the implementation library.

 ## Installation

 ```
-npm i anti-phish-advanced
+npm i anti-phish-advanced-updated
 ```

 ## Usage